+Foundation repair social media marketing is kind of a big deal.
 You may think that social media is irrelevant to you as a foundation repair contractor, but nothing could be further from the truth.
-In reality, your competition is already leveraging social media to gain more customers and establish themselves as an authority in the industry.
-So the question you need to ask yourself is, “why aren’t I?”
+In reality, your competition is already leveraging social media to gain more customers and establish itself as an authority in the industry.
+So you need to ask yourself, “why aren’t I?”

 If you do already have your foundation repair company set up on social media, the question becomes, “am I getting all I could be getting out of my social media presence?”
 It’s a valid question because social media can do a lot to help you reach out to customers and present your company and services in an attractive light.

-Whether you are just starting with foundation repair social media or want to fine-tune the campaign, the following post will be of particular interest.
+Whether you are just starting with foundation repair social media or want to fine-tune the campaign, the following post will be particularly interesting.
 Of course, you can always reach out to us here at Contractor Webmasters directly to get immediate help with your social media marketing campaign.

-For those of you just starting with foundation repair, social media should be as expansive as possible.
+Social media should be as expansive as possible for those just starting with foundation repair.
 While the industry critically acclaimed Facebook and LinkedIn as the most effective social media platforms for professionals in the construction industry, you shouldn’t ignore other platforms like Instagram and TikTok.

-Also, make sure that your staff is following all your social media accounts.
-Social proof is still a commodity, and you should tap into your built-in audience to get the ball rolling in terms of followers.
+Also, ensure that your staff is following all your social media accounts.
+Social proof is still a commodity; you should tap into your built-in audience to get the ball rolling regarding followers.

 Speaking of posting frequency, how often should you be posting on social media for optimal engagement?
 That depends on the platform and how many followers you have.
 Studies have shown that companies with a relatively small amount of followers don’t do well when they frequently post, while companies with 13k+ followers drive engagement with multiple posts per day.

-In general, though, you should be publishing at least 3 Facebook posts per week with a maximum of 5 per week.
-Your Twitter account should see at least three new posts a day, while your Instagram and LinkedIn accounts should get one new post per day.
+In general, you should publish at least 3 Facebook posts per week, with a maximum of 5 per week.
+Your Twitter account should see at least three new posts daily, while your Instagram and LinkedIn accounts should get one new post daily.

 Quality content is the name of the game.
 Many contractors struggle with ideas for social media posts.
-In reality, though, there is a wealth of quality social media content available to you as a foundation repair contractor.
+In reality, though, a wealth of quality social media content is available to you as a foundation repair contractor.
 Here are some social media post ideas to get your creative juices flowing:

 Before and After Pictures

-Pictures are always a go-to when you can’t come up with engaging topics.
+Pictures are always a go-to when you can’t develop engaging topics.
 Before and after photos of projects are always a good idea for the construction industry.
 Snap quality photos of a job site or damaged foundation before you begin and then another afterward.
 People are always interested in the distinction between the finished job and the initial problem.

 How-to videos and posts are also viral.
-Of course, it would be folly to teach people how to repair a foundation, but you could compose posts about maintaining a foundation the right way.
+Of course, teaching people how to repair a foundation would be folly, but you could compose posts about maintaining a foundation correctly.

-Your customers are also a good source for quality social media posts.
+Your customers are also a good source of quality social media posts.
 Share their stories and how you may have helped them.
-By showcasing existing clients, you can generate even more high-quality foundation repair leads in 2021.
+You can generate even more high-quality foundation repair leads by showcasing existing clients in 2022.

 Take a look at successful social media users in your industry.
 Follow them and engage with them.
-Creating relationships is a great way to start conversations with the most visible figures on social media within your industry.
+Forming relationships is a great way to start conversations with your industry’s most visible social media figures.
 As they begin to engage with your brand, it will shed some light on your own company.